 Patients undergo high-dose-rate brachytherapy over 2 fractions.
 Patients may receive androgen deprivation therapy (ADT) comprising bicalutamide orally (PO) once daily (QD).
-Patients may also receive luteinizing hormone-releasing hormone (LHRH) agonist therapy comprising leuprolide acetate intramuscularly (IM) or subcutaneously (SC), goserelin acetate SC, triptorelin pamoate IM, or degarelix SC for 4-6 months (intermediate-risk patients receiving ADT) or 6-36 months (high-risk patients) at the discretion of the treating physician.
+Patients may also receive luteinizing hormone-releasing hormone (LHRH) agonist therapy comprising leuprolide acetate intramuscularly (IM) or subcutaneously (SC), goserelin acetate SC, triptorelin pamoate IM, or LHRH antagonist therapy comprising of degarelix SC for 4-36 months and at the discretion of the treating physician.

 After completion of study treatment, patients are followed up at 3, 6, 9, and 12 months, and then yearly for up to 5 years.